-The summer holidays are fast approaching, and for those of you with little ones leaving nursery ready for primary school in September, you may find you’re feeling increasingly nervous on their behalf.
+The September term is fast approaching, and for those of you with little ones starting primary school in September, you may find you’re feeling increasingly nervous on their behalf.
 Here are some great tips by Carol Evelegh from The Kindergarten for you to help put your own mind at rest as well as preparing your child for the big changes ahead.
 This article is packed full of great tips and lots of things you can work on and put into practice over the coming weeks.
 Good luck!

 In the holidays: